Thermal Vacuum Model for Cosmology without Inflaton: Friedmann equations for TVM

 The Fig.1 shows the main features of the TVM for early evolution of the Universe.
-The initial state, say at $t=0$ is a perturbed metastable state with $h(0) = h_0 (1 - \epsilon)$ and the initial energy density of matter $\rho_r(0) \simeq \frac{3}{4\pi} h_0^2 \epsilon$.
-The first period of exponential expansion (inflation) lasts till the time $t_c$ which can be defined as a moment when \be \rho_{\rm dS} (t_c) = \rho_r (t_c) . \la{eq:rho-eq} \ee This time scales logaritmically with $1/\epsilon$ and can be interpreted as the end of inflation and the begining of the standard Big Bang.
+The initial state, say at $t=0$ is a perturbed metastable state with $h(0) = h_0 (1 - \epsilon)$ and the infinitesimally small initial energy density of matter $\rho_m(0) \simeq \frac{3}{4\pi} h_0^2 \epsilon$, but very high (Planck scale) TV energy density $\rho_{\rm dS} \simeq \frac{3}{8\pi} h_0^2$.
+The first period of exponential expansion (inflation) lasts till the time $t_c$ which can be defined as a moment when \be \rho_{\rm dS} (t_c) = \rho_m (t_c) . \la{eq:rho-eq} \ee This time scales logaritmically with $1/\epsilon$ and can be interpreted as the end of inflation and the begining of the standard Big Bang.
 As shown in \cite{QTdS}, inflation last for at least 60 e-folds if $t_c \gtrsim \frac{60}{h_0}$, and hence $\epsilon < 10^{-124} $.
+At this stage of the evolution a massive production of regular and dark matter particles, at the expense of TV energy, creates practically all matter content of the Universe.

 Because the number of polarizations is the same for TV and matter and both systems behave like radiation, this is the unique moment in the history of the Universe when matter is in equilibrium with TV at the Gibbons-Hawking temperature \hbox{$T_c = h(t_c)/2\pi$}.
-Moreover, $\rho_r (t)$ takes its maximum value for $t=t_c$, as is shown on \Fig{fig:history}.
-Using \eqref{eq:1FE1} one can compute \be h(t_c) = \frac{h_0}{\sqrt 2} ,\quad \dot{h}(t_c) = - h_0^2 , \la{eq:maxh} \ee what implies the following values of the important parameters at the end of inflation: \begin{enumerate}
+Moreover, $\rho_m (t)$ takes its maximum value for $t=t_c$, as is shown on \Fig{fig:history}.
+Very soon $\rho_{\rm dS}$ drops rapidly and can be neglected in comparison with the gravity contribution $ - \frac{3}{8\pi }h^2$ reducing the TVM Friedmann equations to the standard Hot Big Bang theory, valid until the ``dark energy epoch'' when $\rho_{\rm dS}$ becomes important, again (see the next subsection).